-As with a video script, think also what you want your audience to do after the meeting?
-What is its purpose and the call to action?
+What you want your audience to do after the meeting?
+What’s its’ purpose and the call to action?

-As part of any pre production of a shoot, a presenter or interviewee will be briefed and prepared before the red button.
+As part of any pre production for a shoot, a presenter or interviewee will be briefed and prepared before the red button time.

 Just as you deliver words to camera during filming, on Zoom your posture and body language should be confident and open.
 Sit up straight (or stand if you can) and when talking, be measured and don’t be afraid of using your hands and body to get your message across.
 Smiling will trigger mirror neutrons in the brains of your audience, who are more likely to return the smile and enjoy your delivery.
 If you’re bored, they will also struggle to get through what you have to say.